COVID-19 pandemic and animals: Impact of personal protective equipment (PPE) pollution

 Due to the reduction in human activity during the pandemic, many marine species were documented to have increased sightings around the globe.
 This does not indicate an increase in population sizes, however reflects the change in animal behaviour due to the lack of human disturbance.
 Specifically looking at marine mammals, a non-systematic review of wildlife sightings in online media news worldwide displayed the 27% increase in their sightings from March 17-June 11, 2020.
 Human-activity examples that could have affected the increase in these sightings include the reduction of accidental death or injury due to boat collisions, decreases in maritime traffic that causes noise pollution, and an expansion in the habitat in which to live.
 The sightings included very strikingly visible marine mammals such as baleen whales, dugongs, manatees, dolphins and orcas.
 These mammals were remarkably noticed due to their size and presence in unexpected areas.
 An example of this would be the sighting of an animal where there are typically high levels of tourism.
 The lack of human disturbances explain this phenomenon because it has allowed the animals to migrate outside their typical boundaries.
 Many marine mammals rely on echolocation which allows them to communicate with others and determine migration routes.
 Without as much noise pollution and boat traffic, this would have given these animals a chance to travel uninterrupted.
 The effects of their presences in new areas is yet to be determined as positive or negative, but their change in behaviour is of great significance.

 Mink

 Cluster 5, a variant of SARS-CoV-2, was found in mink populations and some employees in North Jutland, Denmark in early November 2020.
-The Danish government culled an estimated 14 million mink as a preventive measure.
+The Danish government ordered the cull of all the country's estimated 17 million mink as a preventive measure.
 In December 2020 a wild mink in Utah was discovered to be infected with COVID-19, confirmed by the U.S. Department of Agriculture.

+Opossums

+Samples taken from a wild Virginia opossum in 2022 revealed a unique mutation not found circulating in humans, suggesting animal-to-animal spread or viral evolution within the singular opossum.